Adamus7/RayDBG-Blog/source/_posts/2017-11-14-Lets-Encrypt-on-Azure-Web-Apps.md

 Wait a little, while the certificate gets requested and installed and assigned to your domain.

 # Done!
 Now, let's access our website using HTTPS protocol, you should able to it is marked as secure by browsers.
-More important, the certificate will be auto renewed when is expired.
+More important, the certificate will be auto renewed when is expired!
     {% asset_img 13.png IE11%}
     {% asset_img 14.png Chrome%}